langurmonkey/website-source/content/blog/2021/searx-or-duckduckgo.md

 Edit the file `/etc/searx/settings.yml` for some configuration options.

+## Docker installation

+Searx can also be installed on the isolated environment of a Docker container using the [searx/searx image](https://hub.docker.com/r/searx/searx).
+You can find a full guide on how to do that [here](https://searx.github.io/searx/admin/installation-docker.html).

 ## Qutebrowser setup

 You can set up qutebrowser to use your newly installed private Searx instance by replacing the `DEFAULT` search engine in the `config.py` configuration file: